Kellogg's: Recalls

-2010 cereal recall

-On June 25, the company voluntarily began to recall about 28 million boxes of Apple Jacks, Corn Pops, Froot Loops and Honey Smacks because of an unusual smell and flavor from the packages' liners that could make people ill.
-Kellogg's said about 20 people complained about the cereals, including five who reported nausea and vomiting.
-Consumers reported the cereal smelled or tasted waxy or like metal or soap.
-Company spokeswoman J. Adaire Putnam said some described it as tasting stale.
-However, no serious health problems had been reported.
+In 2010, the company voluntarily began to recall about 28 million boxes of Apple Jacks, Corn Pops, Froot Loops and Honey Smacks because of an unusual smell and flavor from the packages' liners that could make people ill.
+Kellogg's said about 20 people had complained about the cereals, including five who reported nausea and vomiting.
+No serious health problems had been reported.
+Kellogg's offered consumers refunds.
+The suspected chemical was 2-methylnaphthalene, used in the cereal packaging process.

-The suspected chemical that caused the illnesses was 2-methylnaphthalene, used in the cereal packaging process.
-Little is known about 2-methylnaphthalene's impact on human health as the Food and Drug Administration has no scientific data on its impact on humans, and the United States Environmental Protection Agency (EPA) also does not have health and safety data.
-This is despite the EPA having sought information on it from the chemical industry for 16 years.
-2-Methylnaphthalene is a component of crude oil and is "structurally related to naphthalene, an ingredient in mothballs and toilet-deodorant blocks" that the EPA considers a possible human carcinogen.

-Kellogg's offered consumers refunds in the meantime.
-Only products with the letters "KN" following the use-by date were included in the recall.
-The products were distributed throughout the US and began arriving in stores in late March 2010.
-Products in Canada were not affected.

-2012 cereal recall

-Kellogg's issued a voluntary recall of some of its "Frosted Mini-Wheats Bite Size Original" and "Mini-Wheats Unfrosted Bite Size" products due to the possibility of flexible metal mesh fragments in the food.
-The affected products varied in size from single-serving bowls to large 70-ounce cartons.
-Use-by dates printed on the recalled packages ranged from April 1, 2013, to September 21, 2013, and were accompanied by the letters KB, AP or FK.
+In 2012, Kellogg's issued a voluntary recall of some of its "Frosted Mini-Wheats Bite Size Original" and "Mini-Wheats Unfrosted Bite Size" products due to the possibility of flexible metal mesh fragments in the food.

 Human rights violations and strikes

 Human right violations of palm oil in 2016

 According to Amnesty International in 2016, Kellogg's palm oil provider Wilmar International profited from 8 to 14-year-old child labor and forced labor.
 Some workers were extorted, threatened or not paid for work.
 Some workers suffered severe injuries from chemicals such as Paraquat.
 Kellogg's alleged not being aware of the child abuses due to traceability; Amnesty's human rights director replied that "Using mealy-mouthed excuses about 'traceability' is a total cop-out."